-- (a) To be able to re-register for a qualification, a student must meet the readmission requirements and her/his UFS account for the previous year(s) must have been settled in full. - (b) A student must re-register for the qualification in question if: - the Master's Degree by research dissertation / thesis or interrelated, publishable manuscripts/published articles have not been submitted in accordance with the dates determined by the Senate for assessment; - the degree cannot be awarded during the next graduation ceremony, for example if corrections have to be made or if bound copies have not been received; - (iii) the Master's Degree by research dissertation / thesis or interrelated, publishable manuscripts/published articles have not been submitted in accordance with the dates stipulated by the Senate and the qualification cannot be conferred at the first relevant graduation ceremony of the academic year.
-In this instance, the student must reregister and will be responsible for all fees charged for the first semester.
-Should a student miss the date for the submission of the dissertation / thesis or interrelated, publishable manuscripts/published articles and therefore miss the first relevant graduation ceremony, and the degree is conferred at any other ceremony in the remainder of the academic year, then the student is required to register and is responsible for all fees charged for the first semester;
+- (a) Students who re-register should do so by the end of March every year.
+No supervision can be provided to a student who did not register by the end of March. - (b) To be able to re-register for a qualification, a student must meet the readmission requirements and her/his UFS account for the previous year(s) must have been settled in full. - (c) A student must re-register for the qualification in question if - (i) the thesis or interrelated, publishable manuscripts/published articles have not been submitted in accordance with the dates determined by the Senate for assessment; - the degree cannot be awarded during the next graduation ceremony, for example if corrections have to be made or if bound copies have not been received; - (iii) the thesis or interrelated, publishable manuscripts/published articles have not been submitted in accordance with the dates stipulated by the Senate and the qualification cannot be conferred at the first relevant graduation ceremony of the academic year.
+In this instance, the student must re-register and will be responsible for all fees charged for the first semester.
+Should a student miss the date for the submission of the thesis or interrelated, publishable manuscripts/published articles (and therefore miss the first relevant graduation ceremony) and the degree is conferred at any other ceremony during the remainder of the academic year, then the student is required to register and is responsible for all fees charged for the first semester. - (d) The academic head of department, after consultation with the supervisor in consultation with the dean and the Registrar, must ascertain whether a student has in fact re-registered before supervision may commence.